-The village centre has an authentic church, several little boutiques, supermarkets, a bakery and even a beauty salon for a spot of pampering.
-There is also a market which is held once a month where you can see the locals bargaining for their fruits, vegetables, meats and freshly caught fish.
-Perfect for picking up your ingredients to rustle up some tasty dishes on your BBQ.
-If your looking for gifts for your loved ones, there are some stalls which sell clothing, jewellery and ornaments.
+The village centre has an authentic church, with several small boutiques, a supermarket and a bakery.
+There is also a market which is held once a month selling fruits, vegetables, meats and freshly caught fish - perfect for picking up ingredients to cook up some tasty dishes on your BBQ.
+If you're looking for gifts to take home, there are also some stalls which sell clothing, jewellery and ornaments.

 For a true taste of authentic Cypriot dishes, there are several family fun tavernas around the village square serving souvlaki, sheftalia, halloumi and freshly caught seafood.
 Continue your evening in one of the bars sipping cocktails and enjoying live traditional Cypriot performances.
 For a greater choice, whatever your taste, nearby Coral Bay will cater for it!
 Enjoy authentic meals or international cuisine from one of the restaurants along the popular main strip.

 You’ll find 2 beaches which are a short drive from the village of Peyia, the pretty beach of Laourou has soft golden sands and calm, clear waters perfect for families with young children.
 Coral Bay beach which is slightly further with a livelier atmosphere also has soft sand and clear waters.
 Both beaches have sunbeds and parasol for hire as well as beach bears, perfect for relaxing, soaking up that Cypriot sun with a chilled cocktail or beer.